brampat/security/publications/presentation/meme_passwords.md

 -- Notes --

-Why unique?
+Why unique:
+* If it's reused, it will leak
 * If someone asks for your password, you say no
 * But any random website, we have no problem to provide our password
-  * If it's reused, it will leak

 --